melanchall/drywetmidi/README.md

 * [Rustissimo](https://store.steampowered.com/app/1222580/Rustissimo)
   Using Rustissimo you can create a concert with your friends and play instruments with synchronization.

-If you find that DryWetMIDI has been useful for your project, please put a link to the library in your project's About section or something like that.
+If you find that DryWetMIDI has been useful for your project, please put a link to the library in your project's _About_ section or something like that.

 ## Getting Started

-Let's see some examples of what you can do with DryWetMIDI.
-Also you can check out sample applications from [CIRCE-EYES](https://github.com/CIRCE-EYES) (see the profile, VB.NET used).
+Let's see some examples of what you can do with DryWetMIDI (also you can check out sample applications from [CIRCE-EYES](https://github.com/CIRCE-EYES) (see the profile, VB.NET used)).

-To [read a MIDI file](https://melanchall.github.io/drywetmidi/articles/file-reading-writing/MIDI-file-reading.html) you have to use ```Read``` static method of the ```MidiFile```:
+To [read a MIDI file](https://melanchall.github.io/drywetmidi/articles/file-reading-writing/MIDI-file-reading.html) you have to use the `Read` static method of the `MidiFile`:

 ```csharp
 var midiFile = MidiFile.Read("Some Great Song.mid");